Skip to navigation Skip to content

 Finalise outstanding issues + Read more ...

 If the customer is on the phone, tell them outstanding issues should be finalised before a refund can issue.
-This is to ensure the account is accurate and reduce the chance of them incurring a future debt or receiving a payment they are not entitled to.
+This is to ensure the account is accurate and reduce the chance of them incurring a future debt or receiving a refund they are not entitled to.

 If the customer insists on their refund, advise them that any future changes could create a debt.